M-Valentino/store_inventory/README.md

 $ python -m venv myworld
 ```

-You must then activate the evironment by running:
+You must then activate the environment by running:
 ```sh
 $ source myworld/bin/activate
 ```

-Navigate to the directory of the enviornment and clone the repo.
+Navigate to the directory of the environment and clone the repo.

 Then install the dependencies:
 ```sh